-Whisker pole: a light pole used to hold out the clew of a headsail when running.
+Whisker pole: a light pole used to hold out the clew of a headsail when

-Winch: a mechanical device, consisting usually of a metal drum turned by a handle, around which a line is wound to give the crew more purchasing power when hauling taut a line, e.g. a jib sheet.
+Winch: mechanical device. а consisting usually of a metal drum turned by a handle, around which a line is wound to give the crew more purchasing power when hauling taut a line, e.g. a jib sheet.